Smile-SA/elasticsuite-for-retailer/README.md

 ### Current version

-The current **1.4.2** version has been focused on two main features :
+The current **2.4.0** version has been focused on compatibility with Magento 2.4.6:

 <br/>
+Some functionnalities example:

 * **Store Locator :**